Skip to content

 1. Set 'Minimum Brightness' to around 100

-2. Slide 'Brightness' all the way down and slowly increase it until the base or pen is detected
+2. Slide 'Sensitivity' all the way down and slowly increase it until the base or pen is detected

 3. Keep increasing it until the maximum brightness is between 220 and 255